DanielKeep/tlborm/text/mbe.md

 * There are multiple kinds of syntax extension in Rust.
 We will *only* be talking about macros defined by the `macro_rules!` construct.
 * Just because you see something of the form `$name! $arg`, doesn't mean it's actually a macro; it might be another kind of syntax extension.
 * The input to every macro is a single non-leaf token tree.
-* Macros are parsed as *part* of the abstract syntax tree.
+* Macros (really, syntax extensions in general) are parsed as *part* of the abstract syntax tree.

+> **Aside**: due to the first point, some of what will be said below (including the next paragraph) will apply to syntax extensions *in general*.[^writer-is-lazy]

+[^writer-is-lazy]: This is rather convenient as "macro" is much quicker and easier to type than "syntax extension".

 The last point is the most important, as it has *significant* implications.
 Because macros are parsed into the AST, they can **only** appear in positions where they are explicitly supported.
 Specifically macros can appear in place of the following: